Welcome to today's edition of the Rush 24-7 podcast.

 The article in the Palm Beach Post says, quote, as a side benefit, law enforcement will have needed information to keep a close eye on a lot of things.

-The article quotes the sheriff as saying, quote, uh we want people to call us if the guy down the street says he hates the government.
+The article quotes the sheriff as saying, quote, we want people to call us if the guy down the street says he hates the government.

-This is going a bit far.
+Wait a minute now, this is going a bit far.

-That we want people to call us if the guy down the street says he hates the government or hates other things and might take action.
+But that quote is attributed to the sheriff that We want people to call us if the guy down the street says he hates the government or hates other things and might take action.

 How many people could call a sheriff and report me?